-BLUF: The moral weight of counterfactual people is a massive, yet neglected, variable in the abortion debate.
+BLUF: The moral weight of future counterfactual people is a massive, yet neglected, variable in the abortion debate.
 In my opinion, accounting for this variable virtually solves the abortion debate at the societal, should-it-be-legal level.

 When looking at the morality or desirability of abortions, many people claim, “if my sibling with X-serious-disability were aborted, then they wouldn’t be alive today with their net-positive life, and I wouldn’t know them.”
 This statement is true and is evidence against the desirability of abortion, but I have never heard a pro-lifer take into consideration the moral weight of the counterfactual people that could have been born should an abortion have taken place.
 This is an extremely important factor in deciding the desirability of abortions, and in population ethics in general.